Gospel (Cycle B): Luke 2:22-40

 and the glory of your people Israel."

-33 And his father and mother were surprised on that spoken about HIM.
+33 And his father and mother were surprised about the words spoken about HIM.
 34 Simeon blessed them and said to Mary his mother, "Look!
 THIS (CHILD) is placed for the fall and standing of many in Israel and toward a sign opposed-- 35 and a sword will go through your own soul- so that the thoughts of many hearts might be revealed."

 2:22-24 This long sentence has "led HIM up" as the main verb (with object) with two explanatory infinitives, "to present HIM" and "to give a sacrificial offering."
 Luke connected the couples' action, the Temple, and the Law to stress the Jewish roots of Jesus.